You have so many options being available in the market, hence confused which company to opt for?

 One of the worst things people do while purchasing the term plan is to hide the fact that you are a smoker or an alcoholic.
 Please don’t do that.

-Your premium calculation will be based on this information, if you hide or lie then later there is a chance that insurance company may reject your claims.
+Your premium calculation will be based on this information, if you hide or lie then later there is a chance that the insurance company may reject your claims.

 7. Are you one who is excited about term insurance plan riders?

 If so, please don’t get overexcited by term insurance plan riders.
 At times, investors choose riders just because it is available.
-Please check do you really need those riders.
+Please check do you need those riders.

 Because riders come with an additional cost.
 So you need to make sure that it is adding real value to you or not.